 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Activision Blizzard reported total carbon emissions of approximately 276,607,000 kg CO2e.
-This figure includes Scope 1 emissions of about 2,892,000 kg CO2e, Scope 2 emissions of approximately 12,309,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 261,406,000 kg CO2e.
-This data reflects a slight increase from 2021, when total emissions were about 275,300,000 kg CO2e, with Scope 1 at approximately 1,300,000 kg CO2e, Scope 2 at around 22,000,000 kg CO2e, and Scope 3 at about 252,000,000 kg CO2e.
-Activision Blizzard has committed to achieving net-zero emissions, although specific targets and timelines for this commitment have not been disclosed.
-The company is currently classified as "Committed" to near-term targets, indicating an intention to implement strategies for emissions reduction.
-This commitment is part of a broader industry trend towards sustainability, particularly within the software and services sector.
-The emissions data is cascaded from Activision Blizzard, Inc., which is the parent company, and reflects the company's ongoing efforts to address climate change.
-Additionally, some climate initiatives are influenced by partnerships with major corporations like Microsoft Corporation, which is involved in various sustainability initiatives, including RE100 and the Climate Pledge.
-Overall, Activision Blizzard's emissions profile highlights the significant impact of Scope 3 emissions, which are often the most challenging to manage, and underscores the company's commitment to improving its environmental performance in the coming years.
+This figure includes 2,892,000 kg CO2e from Scope 1 emissions, 12,309,000 kg CO2e from Scope 2 emissions, and a significant 261,406,000 kg CO2e from Scope 3 emissions.
+The previous year, 2021, the company had total emissions of about 275,300,000 kg CO2e, with Scope 1 emissions at 1,300,000 kg CO2e, Scope 2 at 22,000,000 kg CO2e, and Scope 3 at 252,000,000 kg CO2e.
+Activision Blizzard has committed to achieving net-zero emissions, although specific targets and timelines have not been disclosed.
+The company is currently classified as "Committed" to near-term targets, indicating a proactive stance towards reducing its carbon footprint.
+These commitments are part of broader initiatives cascaded from its parent company, Activision Blizzard, Inc., and include participation in various sustainability frameworks.
+The emissions data reflects the company's ongoing efforts to address climate change within the software and services sector, with a focus on reducing Scope 3 emissions, which constitute the majority of its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents